Pension reform bill passes in state Senate

 AFSCME Council 13 has worked tirelessly with Governor Wolf and the General Assembly to ensure that current employees’ pensions are unaffected, and that new employees will have access to a defined benefit pension plan.

 Under SB 1, employees hired before July 1, 2011, would see no impact on their retirement benefits.
 Employees hired after June 30, 2011 (Act 120 employees), would not be negatively affected, and would actually see a couple of positive effects.
-New employees would have a choice from three new plan designs (See Key Talking Points below for more details).
+New employees would have a choice from three new plan designs (See Key Points below for more details).

 Council 13 believes that continuing with Act 120 makes better fiscal sense, but views SB 1 as preferable to many past proposals that would have completely jeopardized retirement security for AFSCME members and retirees.